 'We hope as many people as possible come along': Leeds fundraiser organised for the people of Ukraine

-Leeds residents have been invited to continue their 'truly inspiring' show of support for Ukraine by joining in a fundraising event later this month.

-Developer CEG, together with Leeds City Council, Leeds Together for Ukraine and the Leeds Ukranian community, have organised a fundraising evening at Kirkstall Forge on Friday April 29.
+Developer CEG, together with Leeds City Council, Leeds Together for Ukraine and the Leeds Ukrainian community, have organised a fundraising evening at Kirkstall Forge on Friday April 29.

 The event will include Ukranian food, live music performances, a silent auction and other activities, with the leader of Leeds City Council, Coun James Lewis, welcoming guests from 6pm.